TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi.md

 More about LUMI system architecture can be found in the [overview](https://docs.lumi-supercomputer.eu/hardware/) and [LUMI’s full system architecture](https://www.lumi-supercomputer.eu/lumis-full-system-architecture-revealed/).

-LUMI uses Slurm as a job scheduler and resource manager.
+LUMI uses Slurm as a job scheduler and resource manager just as the TalTech HPC centre.
 Slurm partitions can be allocated by node or by resources.
 More about partitions can be found [here](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/).

 ## Why LUMI?

 There are several reasons to choose LUMI instead of HPC:

-- If the job is run using GPUs.
+- If the job is run using GPUs (note that LUMI uses AMD GPUs).
-- If the job needs large memory.
+- If the job needs a lot of memory and TalTech HPC machines with large memory are queued up.
-- If the queue on HPC is too long.
+- If the queue on TalTech HPC is too long.

 ## Getting started